 I have read that the younger crowd has parties and little kids trick or treat, but not in the same sense of going house to house as in America because most everyone lives in apartments.

-Some stores, not many, that have Halloween cookies and decorations in the window displays.
+Some stores, not many, have Halloween cookies and decorations in the window displays.
 There are no “party stores” with rows of decorations anywhere to be found.
 I think Halloween is mostly an American thing due to American media influence.

 Halloween is definitely not celebrated in Italy